isaiahL88/SalonEverywhere-Profile-Page/README.md

-This my submition my Test #2 for the Salon Eveywhere web develeoper Appication
+This my submition for Test #2 for the Salon Eveywhere web develeoper Appication